Arts & Entertainment

 Jump!

-Sarasota Native Michael Tucci Is Bringing an Adrenaline-Fueled Playground to Lakewood Ranch
+Sarasota Native Michael Tucci Has Opened an Adrenaline-Fueled Playground in Lakewood Ranch

-Tucci—a drummer, tennis pro, EMT and serial entrepreneur—is set to open the nation’s largest Urban Air Adventure Park
+Tucci—a drummer, tennis pro, EMT and serial entrepreneur—opened the nation’s largest Urban Air Adventure Park this weekend.

 03/13/2025 By Kim Doleatto